nitanmarcel/waydroid-magisk/README.md

 Try restarting Waydroid using either systemd or init (depending on your system).

 ## Magisk was installed but I have no root
+Something was gone wrong, or you have conflicting magisk files in the system.
+Re-try with a clean installation of waydroid and system.img.

+**or**

 Is possible, depending on your OS and setup that Magisk won't be able to properly work on your Waydroid installation.
  * This isn't related to Magisk but to something that your OS or kernel does, or to a broken Waydroid installation.
  * To check if you are affected, after Waydroid booted run `sudo waydroid shell` then inside Waydroid shell run `dmesg` and check for anything related to Magisk.
 Last known logs from a broken installation is: